-(i) Certificate Services: The Certificates issued by C-DAC CA are only for the purpose of eSign service.
-CA issues two classes of Certificates based on the verification and authentication requirements specified under CCA-IVG

-(ii) CRL Services:CA makes available CRL on the URLs as listed below - freely downloadable by subscribers and relying parties, the details of the CRLs are mentioned below:
+- (i) Certificate Services: The Certificates issued by C-DAC CA are only for the purpose of eSign service.
+CA issues two classes of Certificates based on the verification and authentication requirements specified under CCA-IVG - (ii) CRL Services: CA makes available CRL on the URLs as listed below freely downloadable by subscribers and relying parties, the details of the CRLs are mentioned below;

-CA CRL on the URLs C-DAC CA https://esign.cdac.in/ca/
+No CA CRL on the URLs

+1 C-DAC CA 2014 https://esign.cdac.in/ca

+2 C-DAC CA 2022

-(iii) eSign on line Digital Signature Services: CA is empanelled as ESP to offer eSign online Digital Signature Service as per the CCA-eAUTH. e-KYC class of certificates will be issued as stated under CCA-CP
+- (iii) OCSP (Online Certificate Status Protocol) Validation Services: CA provides OCSP validation services to Relying Parties for certificate status verification in real-time.
+The OCSP service of the CA is operated as per CCA-OCSP - (iv) eSign online Digital Signature Services: CA is empaneled as ESP to offer eSign online Digital Signature Service as per the CCA-EAUTH. e-KYC class of certificates will be issued as stated under CCA-CP.